Drumreilly: Etymology

 The name of the parish derives from Drumreilly townland in the parish, which is an Anglicisation of the Gaelic Druim Air Belaigh meaning 'The Hill-Ridge of the Eastern Road'.
 The earliest surviving reference to the name is c.800 in the Martyrology of Tallaght, where it is spelled Dromma Airbelaig.

 History

-The parish is in an area originally called Cenel Luacháin inhabited from early times by the Conmhaícne tribe.
+The parish is in an area originally called Cenel Luacháin inhabited from early times by the Conmhaicne tribe.
 The reference above in the Martyrology of Tallaght is to a feast day on 15 January referring to the Seven bishops of Dromma Airbelaig, who probably lived in a monastery in the area in early Christian times.

 Townlands

 The townlands of Drumreilly civil parish in County Leitrim are: